JohnTerragnoli/ECE383_FinalProject/README.md

 **Begin Finite State Machine (FSM)**

-The testbench was made for the FSM, which was built according to the picture shown in the "Detailed Architecture" section.
+The testbench was made for the FSM, which was built according to the schematic shown in the [Detailed Architecture](https://github.com/JohnTerragnoli/ECE383_FinalProject/blob/master/README.md#detailed-architecture) section.
+This construction is rudimentary, however, and will likely be changed as more is created within the datapath.
+The screenshot of the operational FSM machine can be seen below: